mamg22/tmx4ml/README.md

 ## Features

-* Fetch track information (only TMNF exchange for now) and list it in multiple pages.
+* Fetch track lists (only TMNF exchange for now) with pagination.
-* Click to play tracks or open TMX page in browser.
+* Search and filter tracks with similar queries as the ones used in TMX.
+* View track details and top records.
+* UI design very close to the style used in-game, for a native look and feel.

 ## Running